 Good Shepherd is a proud recipient of a 2017 grant from the Iowa Federation of Humane Societies.
-The grant is to assist with spa/neuter/vaccination costs for a large colony of community cats.
+The grant assisted with a spa/ neuter/ vaccination costs for a large colony of community cats.

 Good Shepherd is not a shelter.
 We carry out our mission through the following activities: